|My Child with a 504 Plan is Failing, School Won't Help:

 of the information you've received from the school about Section 504

-and IDEA is simply not accurate.
+and IDEA is simply not true.
 To be an effective advocate for your

 daughter, you need to know the differences between Section 504